 Where Do I Find a Dentist?

-Finding a dentist that is close to where you live and accepts your dental insurance or discount dental plan can be challenging.
+Finding a dentist who is close to where you live and accepts your dental insurance or discount dental plan can be challenging.
 That’s why it’s important to start with your dental insurance or dental plan provider.
 They will have a list of in-network providers on their website.
-Go here first.
+Try here first.

 Enter in your zip code or city, specifying the type of dentist you need (we’ll talk more about this later), which should lead you to a list of dentists in your area that accept your plan.

 Once you have pulled up the list, write a few of their names down.

 What Should I Look for in a Dentist?

 After you have written down a few of these dentists’ names, it’s time to find some reviews.
 Type each dentist’s name (or practice) into a search engine like Google or Bing, followed by “reviews.”
 For example:

 For my search, I didn’t even need to enter the city.
 Google knows your location and will usually pull up the dentists closest to you.